S

 Sixgill Shark Predators and Prey

 The bluntnose shark sits near the top of the marine food chain.
-Despite its enormous size, it does have to be wary of larger predators.
+Despite its enormous size, it has to be wary of larger predators.

 What eats the sixgill shark?